 Insurance Corporation (FDIC) and promoted by the United States Small Business Administration (SBA).

-BCLI is was exclusively selected for developing, managing, and implementing the Small Business Management & Entrepreneurship Certificate providing the skills necessary to establish and operate
+BCLI is was exclusively selected for developing, managing, and implementing the Small Business Certification & Funding Program (SBCFP) Certificate providing the skills necessary to

-Participants can complete the five modules in-person or on-line and earn Certification.
+Participants can complete the five modules in-person or on-line and earn the Certification.
 The modules include:

 - Organizational Types: learn about the pros and cons of different types of business structures like LLC's, S-Corps, C-Corps, etc., understand how to legally minimize taxes